OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 <sup>3</sup> If your add-in includes the `<Runtimes>` element in the manifest, then it will not use Microsoft Edge with the original WebView (EdgeHTML).
 If the conditions for using Microsoft Edge with WebView2 (Chromium-based) are met, then the add-in uses that browser.
 Otherwise, it uses Internet Explorer 11 regardless of the Windows or Microsoft 365 version.
 For more information, see [Runtimes](../reference/manifest/runtimes.md).

-<sup>4</sup> The embeddable WebView2 control must be installed in addition to the installation of Microsoft Edge so that Office can embed it.
-To install it, see [Microsoft Edge WebView2 / Embed web content ... with Microsoft Edge WebView2](https://developer.microsoft.com/microsoft-edge/webview2/).
+<sup>4</sup> The embeddable WebView2 control must be installed so that Office can embed it, and it is not installed with Edge automatically.
+It is installed with Microsoft 365, version 2101 or later.
+If you have an earlier version of Microsoft 365, use the instructions for installing the control at [Microsoft Edge WebView2 / Embed web content ... with Microsoft Edge WebView2](https://developer.microsoft.com/microsoft-edge/webview2/).

 > [!IMPORTANT]
 > Internet Explorer 11 does not support JavaScript versions later than ES5.
 If any of your add-in's users have platforms that use Internet Explorer 11, then to use the syntax and features of ECMAScript 2015 or later, you have two options: